Jtoosh/startup/notes.md

 The colors for Bootstrap is present in their CSS using a Sass map.
 If I want, I can make my own Sass file and customize the colors to my liking.
 Or, I can just use other assignments for different purposes, like not using the 'danger' color just for warning components.

 When debugging CSS, the `Styles` tab in the browser inspector is my best friend.
 It will only show the styles that are being applied to the element that I have selected, so I need to select one first.
 In `Styles` I'll see all of the styles applied, and then the ones that are overridden will be crossed out.
 I can also add new styles to the element to see how they will look, or toggle styles using the checkbox next to them.
 The `Computed` tab will show me the final styles that are being applied to the element, including the ones that are inherited from the parent elements.

+## Lecture Notes 10.3.24 - JavaScript Intro

+UX has become a complex subject, and in the setting of designing a good, mature application, serious consideration must be given to UX.

+"Turing complete" Languages

+Recall of Events and event handling:

+Events are certain actions that happen in a browser.
+Includes `click`, `mouseover`, `keydown`, `load`, `submit`, and others.
+Handling an event is done by executing certain code when the event happens.
+Listening for an event constitutes observing a specific element for a specific event, and then executing code when that event happens.

+The `debugger` command in JS will also function as a breakpoint.

+In JS strings, %c and %s are used to format data. %c is used to apply CSS styling, and %s is used to format the value as a string.
+Other formatters are %d or %i for integers, %f for floating point numbers, %o for DOM objects, and %O for JavaScript objects.

+There are at least 3 types of objects in JavaScript;

+1. Objects that are instances of a class and have methods, such as String, Array, and Date, and others.
+2. Objects that are defined with key value pairs, such as `{name: 'John', age: 30}`, and don't require instantiation.
+3. Type objects.